In this piece · 20 sections+

 What about newer comedies that aren't on this list?

-Some good ones exist — What We Do in the Shadows (ended 2024), Hacks on Max, The Bear if you squint and call it a comedy (the Emmys did).
+Some good ones exist: What We Do in the Shadows (ended late 2024), Hacks on HBO Max (final season wrapped in May), The Bear if you squint and call it a comedy (the Emmys did).
 I only ranked from the candidate list I was given here, and those shows weren't on it, but they're worth your time too.

 Is Shameless a comedy or a drama?